Siddarth021/Xploreo-Backup/README.md

 <h4>Features:</h4>

 1. Service partners can list travel-related services such as transport, accommodation, dining services, and activities with pricing and availability details.
-2. Partners can receive, confirm, and track bookings to ensure timely and reliable service delivery.
+2. Service Partners can receive, confirm, and track bookings to ensure timely and reliable service delivery.
 3. Services provided by partners are integrated into travelers’ plans for smooth coordination with other trip components.
 4. Service partners can manage payments and view booking history for completed and ongoing services.
-5. Partners can review traveler ratings and feedback to improve service quality.
+5. Service Partners can review traveler ratings and feedback to improve service quality.

 <h3>4.
 Admin (System Administrator)</h3>